Fish

 Removing algae from aquarium decorations is quite easy.
 However, the actual challenge is in cleaning the algae from the plants.
 They can get damaged if you are not careful.
 Even artificial plants can be a little difficult to clean without harming or damaging them.

-One of the best means to clean the live plants and remove the algal growth on them is to use a slight scrubbing or using bleach solution.
+One of the best means to clean the live plants and remove the algal growth on them is to use a slight scrubbing or bleach solution.
 Of course, the bleach can kill the plants if you are not careful, but then, with that sort of algae growth, the plant is likely to die anyway.
-Using bleach can be thee best last ditch attempt at saving the plants.
+Using bleach can be the best last-ditch attempt at saving the plants.
+If you do not want to take risks, you can use milder methods like hydrogen peroxide dips or long-term “blackout” treatments.

-Make a 10 percent bleach solution and soak the plants in the it.
+Make a 10 percent bleach solution and soak the plants in it.
 However, make sure not to soak the plants for more than five minutes.
-If the plants belong to delicate species, we would advise to further reduce the time for soaking it in the bleach solution.
-It is possible that some plants may get damaged by this method, but at least a few will survive.
+If the plants belong to delicate species, we would advise further reducing the time for soaking it in the bleach solution.
+Some plants may get damaged by this method, but at least a few will survive.

 Prevention would be a better option than this extreme solution.
 Keep inspecting your plants at regular intervals and shake them off.
 This will remove any algal growth easily.
 You can even try rubbing a little to remove the algae from the plants.
 Use the bleach solution only if the normal methods fail to yield results.